 Learn more about the data that informs AHEAD.

-On this Dashboard, values for the EHE indicators are stratified – at the national level only – by the following demographic characteristics: age, race/ethnicity, sex at birth (for incidence, knowledge of status, and PrEP coverage), gender (for diagnoses, linkage to HIV medical care, and HIV viral suppression), and transmission category.
+On this Dashboard, values for the EHE indicators are stratified.
+At the national level, users can stratify by the following demographic characteristics: age, race/ethnicity, sex at birth and transmission category (for incidence, knowledge of status, diagnoses, linkage to care, and HIV viral suppression).
+For gender, national data can be stratified for diagnoses, linkage to care, and HIV viral suppression.
+Users can also stratify by state/territory and counties for the following demographic characteristics: age, race/ethnicity, sex at birth (for diagnoses, linkage to care, HIV viral suppression, and PrEP coverage).
 Overall total values (unstratified) are presented at the national, state/territory, and county levels for all indicators.

-The data shown on this site are only for adults and adolescents (i.e., persons aged 13 years and older with PrEP being the exception of 16 years and older).
+The data shown on this site are only for adults and adolescents.
+Data for all indicators include persons aged ≥13 years.
+Note PrEP estimates include persons ≥16 years as these numbers are calculated using national pharmacy data from the IQVIA Real World Data–Longitudinal Prescriptions database (and not NHSS, which includes persons ≥13 years).
 For diagnosis data, age is based on the person’s age at HIV diagnosis.
 For data on persons living with diagnosed HIV, the age is based on the person’s age as of December 31 of the queried year.
 Ten-year age groups are used with HIV surveillance data to ensure data security and confidentiality.

-Data are generally grouped into the following racial/ethnic categories (each race category is non-Hispanic): American Indian or Alaska Native, Asian, Black or African American, Hispanic or Latinx, Native Hawaiian or other Pacific Islander, White and multiracial.
-Persons of Hispanic/Latinx ethnicity can be of any race.
+Data are generally grouped into the following racial/ethnic categories (each race category is non-Hispanic): American Indian or Alaska Native, Asian, Black or African American, Hispanic/Latino, Native Hawaiian or other Pacific Islander, White and multiracial.
+Hispanic/Latino persons can be of any race.

 PrEP data has different race/ethnicity categories due to the source of the data.
-The categories for PrEP are: Black/African American, Hispanic/Latinx, Other, and White.
+The categories for PrEP are: Black/African American, Hispanic/Latino, Other, and White.

 Some HIV prevalence cases are missing information on the individual’s race/ethnicity.
 These unknown racial/ethnic groups are not displayed.
 Therefore, if you summarize the data by race/ethnicity, they may not match the national totals overall.